servicerocket-labs/forge-fundamentals/exercise-6.md

    export { spacePageHandler } from "./resolvers/spacePage";
    ```

-4. After separating the resolvers into two separate files, let’s do the same for our frontend.Rename `src/frontend/index.jsx` to `src/frontend/macro.jsx` and create a new file in the frontend directory called `space-page.jsx` with the following content:
+4. After separating the resolvers into two separate files, let’s do the same for our frontend.
+Rename `src/frontend/index.jsx` to `src/frontend/macro.jsx` and create a new file in the frontend directory called `space-page.jsx` with the following content:

    ```jsx
    import ForgeReconciler, { Text } from "@forge/react";